ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 or third party tracking scripts.

 Everything seemed fine.
 Until Microsoft bought it.
-Just because it is a free service and has a large user base does not give you any guarantee that it might stay like this forever.
+Just because it is a free service and has a large user base does not inspire any confidence that it might stay like this forever.
 I recall how I used to adore following other blogs on Google Reader until [Google swung the axe, decided it was not profitable enough](https://killedbygoogle.com/).
-However feed readers were easy, they continued to exist and it was still possible to find alternatives (server based and server-less).
+However, feed readers were easy, they continued to exist, and it was still possible to find alternatives (server based and server-less).
 In fact this is not an isolated incident.
 Large corporations always change services, buy new ones, shutdown old ones on their whims and fancies.
-They would come abruptly and I should be prepared for this.
+They would come abruptly, and I should be prepared for this.

 > In fact, blog and email servers are like
 > [Hotel California (*You can check out any time you like, but you can never leave*)][california]